0x450x6c/tds/readme.md

 A clone of several haskell data structures.

-Structures are typified through psalm and phpstan.
+Structures are typified through psalm.

 ### Maybe - clone of haskell's [Data.Maybe][data-maybe]